bakpakin/Fennel/setup.md

 the time of this writing it only provides syntax highlighting.

+### Adding Fennel support to Vis, Textadept, and Howl

+  * The plugins based on [lisp-parkour](https://repo.or.cz/lisp-parkour) offer structured editing/navigation, automatic indentation, and (very) basic REPL integration.
+  * Vis and Textadept come with syntax highlighting for Fennel built in.

 ## Adding readline support to Fennel

 The command-line REPL that comes with the `fennel` script works out of the box, but